 Estimated reading time: 11 minutes

-To all you future Quesadilla fans out there, this one is for you!
-Most specifically, it’s for those of you who aren’t too sure what quesadillas are, and are interested to find out.
+To all you future quesadilla fans out there, this one is for you!
+Most specifically, it’s for those of you who aren’t too sure what quesadillas are and are interested to find out.
+Or maybe you are a cheese lover in which case you will soon be a quesadilla lover!
 So in our How To Make Quesadillas blog we will share everything you need to know about them.
 Another authentic Mexican dish and something new to try at home that kids can also enjoy!

 Quesadilla translated literally means “little cheesy thing”.
 This Mexican dish is a type of taco, consisting of a tortilla that is filled primarily with cheese, and sometimes meats and spices, and then cooked on a griddle.
 These little parcels of joy are perfect for a snack, midweek meal or lunch, and are quick and easy to make.
 They are also great for reinventing leftovers from the night before!